 Other food-safe wood finishes include olive oil, coconut oil and vegetable oil, but these options tend to go rancid in hot weather and aren’t very durable.
 Shellac wax and oil finishes also work, but they typically have a film-forming finish and a noticeable amber tint, which can discolor the look of your wood surface.
 Lastly, polyurethane offers excellent durability at the expense of eco-friendliness, requiring ample ventilation for application to prevent injury and long curing times before the finish achieves safety for food contact.

-Whether you’re refinishing frequently used kitchen items or need a surface sealer that guarantees wood safety, products from the Real Milk Paint Co. can help you achieve the look you want.
+Whether you’re refinishing frequently used kitchen items or need a surface sealer that guarantees wood safety, products from the Real Milk Paint Co. can help you achieve the look you want, such as our cutting board oil or pure tung oil.
 Consider the pros and cons of each of these oil and wax finish options and the needs of your wood surface and choose accordingly.